 Commercial Vehicle Accident Fault

-When is a Commercial Vehicle Accident the Driver's Fault?
+When Is a Commercial Vehicle Accident the Driver’s Fault?

 Driver negligence can come in several different forms.
 The same things that often cause personal vehicle accidents also cause commercial vehicle accidents.
 This includes, but is not limited to, the following:

 In terms of car accidents in Houston, TX, one of the biggest issues we see is excessive speeding.
-Increased speeds increases the risk of the driver losing control of the vehicle and causing a car wreck.
+Increased speeds increase the risk of the driver losing control of the vehicle and causing a car wreck.

 Our Houston car wreck lawyers see how devastating car or truck accidents can be when someone chooses to disobey the law and drive negligently.